🖨️ Printing tips:

 Answering questions on Stack Overflow

-Research, documentation, participation in community self-governance
+🧢 Research, documentation, community governance

 Contributed hundreds of answers to the main Stack Overflow and Stack Overflow in Russian.
 And in the Russian community posted a number of insightful answers on community self-governance and moderation (defining and interpreting rules in large communities), participants’ mindsets (why people behave the way they do), making sensible decisions in difficult/controversial situations (solving conflicts inside and at the edges of the community) and Russian localization of the platform (which was… an afterthought).